telekom/testerra-appium-connector/README.md

 ### AppiumDriverRequest

-You can also create new sessiond by using the `WebDriverRequest` interface.
+You can also create new sessions by using the `WebDriverRequest` interface.

 ```java
 AppiumDriverRequest appiumRequest = new AppiumDriverRequest();